-Additionally, where the Fund invests in another UCITS or NURS managed by the HSBC Group, the Fund will, wherever possible, invest in a share class which has an Annual Management Charge of 0% to limit the effect of 'double-charging'.
+Additionally, where the Fund invests in another UCITS or NURS managed by the HSBC Group, the Fund will, wherever possible, invest in a Share Class which has an Annual Management Charge of 0% to limit the effect of 'double-charging'.
 Where it is deemed to be appropriate for its investment strategy, a Fund will where possible invest in exchange traded funds (UCITS) and certain other collective investment schemes managed by an associate.
 This may include exchange traded funds and other collective investment schemes which do not operate a share class with a 0% annual management charge, for example where they only operate one share class.
 Therefore, in these cases, the associate will also apply a management fee to the exchange traded fund or other collective investment scheme and as a result the management fee will be paid indirectly by the Fund and its Shareholders.
-In some cases, a rebate will be paid by the exchange traded fund or other collective investment scheme which will be paid into the Fund.
-All such management fees will be reflected in the Ongoing Charges Figure (OCF) of the Fund.
+Such management fees will be reflected in the Ongoing Charges Figures (OCF) of the Fund.